Practical bounds for a Dehn parental test: Abstract

 \section{Abstract}

-In their article ``The shape of hyperbolic Dehn surgery space,'' Hodgson and Kerckhoff proved a powerful theorem, half of which they used to make Thurston's Dehn surgery theorem effective.
-The calculations derived here use both halves of Hodgson and Kerckhoff's theorem to give bounds leading towards a practical algorithm to tell, given two orientable hyperbolic 3-manifolds $M,N$ of finite volume, whether or not $M$ is a Dehn filling of $N.$
+Hodgson and Kerckhoff proved a powerful theorem, half of which they used to make Thurston's Dehn surgery theorem effective.
+The calculations derived here use both halves of Hodgson and Kerckhoff's theorem to give bounds leading towards a practical algorithm to tell, given two orientable complete hyperbolic 3-manifolds $M,N$ of finite volume, whether or not $N$ is a Dehn filling of $M.$